Community

 To find out more about any of the groups listed above, or if you’d like a home for your club or society at Watford Palace Theatre, please contact our Take Part team on 01923 235455, or via the button below.

 Ever fancied gaining insight into what goes on behind the scenes of a working theatre?
-We offer tailor-made tours of our beautiful Edwardian auditorium and building, giving you the opportunity to learn more about the various roles and departments within the theatre that converge to create the wonderful shows you may have seen on our stage!
+We offer tours of our beautiful Edwardian auditorium and building, giving you the opportunity to learn more about the various roles within the theatre.

 Watford Big Bunting